-Place the ignition switch in the ACC or ON position and press the (power) button while the system is off to call up the mode (radio, CD, AUX, Bluetooth® audio, USB or iPod®) that was playing immediately before the system was turned off.
+Place the ignition switch in the ON position and press the PUSH (power) button while the system is off to call up the mode (radio, AUX, Bluetooth® audio, USB or iPod®) that was playing immediately before the system was turned off.

-To turn the system off, press the O (power) button.
+To turn the system off, press the PUSH (power) button.

-Turn the VOL (volume) control knob to adiust the volume.
+Turn the VOL (volume) knob to adjust the volume